 The works are currently programmed to be completed within the 2024/2025 financial year (April 2024 - March 2025 inclusive).
-The project will take approx. 8 months to complete (07:30 to 17:30).
+The project will take approx. 6 months to complete (07:30 to 17:30).
 Weekend working may be programmed at the contractor's discretion to optimise weather and operational activities.
 The construction date has not yet been confirmed, but the aim is to commence May 2024 (exact date TBC).
+Traffic management (TM) will not be required for the works, as all works are restricted to below the FRB carriageway.
+The cycleway will be restricted in width using HERAS fencing but will remain open to pedestrians and cyclists throughout the works.